Metacello/metacello/docs/MetacelloUserGuide.md

 from which repository you loaded the original version of the configuration.

-The `get` command simply downloads the latest version of the configuration package from the repository.
+The `get` command simply downloads the latest version of the configuration package from that repository.

 You may download the configuration from a different repository: